 The law allows for the removal of unfair terms in standard form consumer contracts.
 You enter standard form contracts all the time – typically for loans, credit cards, mobile phones, gym memberships, and utilities.
 While some types of insurance are considered to be standard form contracts, most insurances aren’t.

-More information on standard form contracts, what constitutes unfair contract terms and what you can do if you suspect you’ve signed a contract with unfair terms.
+Read more information on standard form contracts on the Fair Trading website.
+This information includes what constitutes unfair contract terms and what you can do if you suspect you’ve signed a contract with unfair terms.

 Consider the terms that you’re being offered and compare what’s being offered by different providers of the same service.